 Automatic Face Recognition System (AutoFaceRec) is a tool-kit designed for face detection and automatic recognition from real-world photographs.
 It means recognizing people in ordinary photographs that are not acquired in controlled environment.
 The quality of such photographs is significantly lower than in the case of photographs usually used for testing of Automatic Face Recognition (AFR) methods.
 The face in these photographs is often rotated, tilted or occluded and the pose is not uniform.
 Therefore, the recognition from such photographs is very difficult.
 This tool-kit allows creating a fully automated face recognition system from the following modules depending on the needs of the users.
 Five main modules are implemented:

-This dataset is licensed under the Attribution-NonCommercial-ShareAlike 3.0 Unported License.
-Commercial use in any form is excluded.
-For further information about this corpus, please, see the paper below:
+This corpus is available only for research purposes for free.
+Commercial use in any form is strictly excluded.
+For further information about the corpus, you can see the paper below:

-Please, cite this paper when you used this corpus in your experiments.
+Please, cite this paper when you used these texts in the experiments.

 The Real Face Recognition Corpus (REFARECO) is a set of real-world photographs randomly selected from the large Photobank of the Czech News Agency.
 It is intended to be used for evaluation of the face detection and automatic face recognition algorithms.
 It is composed of the images of individuals taken in uncontrolled environment.
 All images were obtained during a long time period (20 years or more).
 The corpus contains grayscale images of 561 individuals of the size 384 x 384 pixels.
 At least 10 images for each person are available.